Credit Score Ranges

 Individual components differ depending on the credit-scoring methodology employed.
 However, your credit ratings are influenced by these variables in general.

-- Most important: (Payment history) A history of on-time payments is the most significant element in calculating your credit ratings for both the FICO and VantageScore scoring models.
+The payment history of on-time payments is the most significant element in calculating your credit ratings for both the FICO and VantageScore scoring models.
 A lender or creditor uses your payment history to determine how likely you are to repay a debt.

-- Fairly important: (Credit types and mix) A balanced combination of accounts, such as revolving lines of credit (credit cards) and installment loans (auto loans, school loans, personal loans, and mortgages), can help you improve your credit ratings.
+A balanced combination of accounts, such as revolving lines of credit (credit cards) and installment loans (auto loans, school loans, personal loans, and mortgages), can help you improve your credit ratings.
 Lenders want to know that you can handle and repay various forms of credit.

-- Less important: (Recent credit) When you ask for credit or a loan, the financial institution will run a hard credit inquiry, which will appear on your credit reports.
+When you ask for credit or a loan, the financial institution will run a hard credit inquiry, which will appear on your credit reports.
 Opening several new accounts in a short period of time might indicate to a lender that you’re having financial difficulties.